 Please take note of Bob Pace’s utter lack of professionalism.
 What a real professional would have done to satisfy a client about her serious and legitimate concern would be to bring in a structural engineer.
 This is Leah’s home and she is concerned about the safety of her family.
 And yet, true to form, the Scientology hate video attacked Leah rather than focusing on Bob Pace’s lack of professionalism and his failure to bring in a structural engineer to address the client’s concern.

 Bob Pace of Commercial Real Estate Inspectors was quite willing to violate professional ethics by invading the privacy of a client in order to attack her in a Scientology hate video.
 This is appalling conduct and yet it is to be expected of Scientologists as Scientology cult members practice Fair Game against those who publicly expose the human rights abuses, lies, and greed of the Church of Scientology.

-This blog post is intended to serve as a public warning to be aware of Bob Pace and his willingness to engage in malicious public character assassination against a client who paid him for his services and expected privacy.
+This blog post is intended to simply make the public aware of Bob Pace and his willingness to engage in a malicious public character attack against a client who paid him for his services and expected privacy.

 Bob Pace owes Leah Remini an apology for his unprofessional and bigoted conduct.

 February 2017: Here are some notes and observations on how I watch and look at Scientology:

 1. So many things constellate around The Underground Bunker that this place is mandatory daily reading.
 Tony Ortega understands context, story, and significance in a way that utterly eludes Scientology, David Miscavige, Freedom Rag, and the no-show-no-stats SMP.